yoshiharuyamashita/haruyama.studio/content/thank-you/_index.md

 ### Thank you for getting in touch!

+Your form submission has been received.
 I will get back to you as soon as I can.